jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 This also counts for clauses.

 Clauses are like command definitions inside another command.

+A clause might always be created as long as the parent command is created.

 Even when a clause is an execution, it is also like a command definition.
 Command definitions might be created permanently, so clauses might be created permanently too, as well as clauses inside other clauses.
 Active clauses have added behavior compared to other sub-commands (command calls).
 They are like command definitions inside another command.
 An active clause’s private data is already created.
 Even when the clause structure inside a command is very deep, the *whole* depth of the clause structure is recursively created when the parent command is created.
 The clause structure can not have circularities and is always a limited tree structure, so that the process of creating the whole clause structure can never hang or anything like that.